 It's worth prefacing this piece by saying the open-source 7-Zip already holds an edge by being free with no strings attached.
 WinRAR is essentially free, except you have to tolerate an annoying prompt telling you your trial's expired each time you open it.
 (You basically pay to get rid of this prompt.)
 WinZip, on the other hand, locks you out after your evaluation period.

-WinZip has an option to compress files into the .zipx format where it claims to have a higher compression rate than .zip and the rest of the competition.
-To do this, select and right-click the files you want to compress, then click to "WinZip -> Add to Zip" the files.
-When WinZip opens, select ".Zipx" under "Compression Type” then start unzipping.
+WinZip has an option to compress files into the .zipx format, where it claims to have a higher compression rate than .zip and the rest of the competition.
+To use this, select and right-click the files you want to compress, then click to "WinZip -> Add to Zip" the files.
+When WinZip opens, select ".Zipx" under "Compression Type".

 WinRAR compresses files in the RAR format (it's all in the name), and there are also a few tricks you can do to get the most compression out of it.

 Notable options here include the "Create solid archive" box (particularly useful for compressing a large number of smaller files).
 For maximum compression, it's worth changing the "Compression method" to "Best."
 As of a 2018 update, the default archive format used by WinRAR is RAR5 (which is confusingly just labelled "RAR" now).
 This has a bigger default dictionary size, and is ostensibly superior at compressing large files.

 The old compression format is RAR4, which you can also select.
 For the tests, we'll be compressing files using both the RAR5 and RAR4 formats.